THE FINAL REPORT

 ENFORCING THE COURT'S PERMANENT INJUNCTION

-It hardly seems possible, but fourteen years have now passed since we decided that Wildlife Control Operators had endured enough harassment from the Structural Pest Control Board and its supporting cartel.
-We could no longer just stand by and watch the state sponsored anti-competitive licensing scheme run roughshod over our emerging industry.
+It hardly seems possible, but fourteen years have now passed since we decided that Wildlife Contol Operators had endured enough harassment from the Structural Pest Control Board and its supporting cartel.
+We would no longer just stand by and watch the state sponsored anti-competetive licensing scheme run roughshod over our emerging industry.
 So we decided to sue the Structural Pest Control Board members in federal court to protect our constitutional right to earn an honest living in the occupation we had all chosen for ourselves.
 Against all odds, we won that lawsuit and the federal court granted us “Declaratory and Injunctive” relief. but no money.

 Just a few years had passed when some of our members started complaining that they were getting Cease and Desist Warning Letters from the Structural Pest Control Board claiming that they had violated sections 8555(g) and 8550 requiring Branch 2 licensure.
 Since this seemed to be a clear violation of the court order, I decided to look into the matter and then issue this final report to determine what the membership wanted to do, if anything, to enforce the court order and stop the defendants from committing further violations of the permanent injunction.